Shark IZ682H Vertex Pro Review

 One reason is the smaller motor, evidenced by the lower airflow output (more below).

-I tested this Shark cordless stick vacuum in all the settings in hard floor and carpet modes.
+I tested this Shark cordless stick vacuum in all settings, including hard floor and carpet modes.

-Even with the Duo Clean nozzle, it was excellent, maxing out at 50 minutes in the lowest setting and topping at over 100 minutes with the extra battery.
+Even with the Duo Clean nozzle, it performed well, reaching a maximum of 50 minutes on the lowest setting and exceeding 100 minutes with the extra battery.

 Hard Floor Mode